OpenEvalProject/evals/manuscripts/elife-91634/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/91634/elife-91634-fig4-v1.jpg)

 **Figure 4.:** (A1–F) smFISH of Imp (red) and Syp (yellow) mRNA in Lin A/15 NB labeled with GFP (white) at different time points during development.
 (A1, B1, C1, D1, E1) 3D renderings of Lin A/15 NB segmentations used to quantify total numbers of Imp (red) and Syp (yellow) mRNA.
 (A2–A4, B2–B4, C2–C4, D2–D4, E2–E4) confocal sections.
 (F) Graph of Imp and Syp mRNA concentrations in Lin A/15 NB at different time points (n ≥ 4 for each time point).
 Error bars represent standard deviations.
 Note: The Lin A/15 GFP+ NB is recognized based on its large size.
 Because the NB size decreases drastically in the pupal stage, smFISH against dpn (cyan) was performed at 20 hr APF to recognize Lin A/15 NB (E2–E4).
 (G1–L) Co-immunostaining of Imp (red), Syp (yellow), and Dpn (NB marker, cyan) protein in Lin A/15 NB labeled with GFP (white) at different time points during development.
 (G1–K4) Confocal sections.
 (L) Graph of relative expression levels of Imp and Syp protein in Lin A/15 NB at different time points, represented by relative ratios of staining intensity values measured in ImageJ (n ≥ 10 for each time point).
 Error bars represent standard deviations.
 The developmental time points are indicated on the top of each panel.
-All scale bars are 5 µm.Figure 4—source data 1.Imp and Syp RNA counts and neuroblast volumes.Figure 4—source data 2.
+All scale bars are 5 µm.

 To investigate the impact of Imp and Syp on the lifespan of Lin A/15 NB, we conducted specific manipulations.
 Knocking down Imp in Lin A/15 NB resulted in premature decommissioning at 20 hr APF (Figure 5A–G).
 Conversely, prolonging the expression of Imp or knocking down Syp led to an extension of Lin A/15 NB’s lifespan until the young adult stages and at least 28 hr after pupa formation (APF), respectively (Figure 5H–Q).
 Furthermore, we observed that the temporal expression of Imp/Syp controls the timing of Lin A/15 NB decommissioning similarly in all thoracic segments.